etiennebert/forest_club/2_MRIO/README_MRIO.md

 Thanks to the previous data preparation, **your prepared CSV files of Step 1** should be in the folder: 2.
 MRIO\GLORIA\commodity\HILDA\V_2_1

-The **GLORIA data** must also be stored in the folder 2_MRIO\GLORIA\data to ensure smooth integration with the MRIO workflow.
+Before running the MRIO Python code, the raw **GLORIA data** must also be stored in the folder 2_MRIO\GLORIA\data to ensure smooth integration with the MRIO workflow.

 ---